 When your child's digestive system isn't working properly, he or she may experience uncomfortable symptoms, including vomiting, diarrhea, constipation, and abdominal pain.

-At University of Missouri's Children's Hospital, we have a specialty program for children who may struggle with motility disorders.
+At MU Health Care's Children's Hospital, we have a specialty program for children who may struggle with motility disorders.

 Our pediatric motility program is the only program in mid-Missouri that provides team care and comprehensive testing, consultation, and treatment.
 Because motility disorders are complex and often affect multiple areas of the body, our team includes pediatric gastroenterologists, pediatric surgeons, radiologists, dietitians and physical therapists.
 We also work closely with your pediatrician when complex motility issues affect your child to help him or her start feeling better.